-Comment period extended on ESSA in Washington
+Comment period open on ESSA in Washington

 Carry over from NCLB - Standards, testing and report cards continue